Frank Warren names potential final foe for Derek Chisora

 Promoter Frank Warren has intimated that heavyweight stalwart Derek Chisora may be in line for a fight against Joseph Parker.

-In a video posted to the Queensberry Promotions YouTube channel, Warren said that he was looking to put together a ‘big, big’ fight for Chisora, 36-13 (23), who has said that whatever comes next will be his final bout.
+In a video posted to the Queensberry Promotions YouTube channel, Warren said that he was looking to put together a ‘big, big’ fight for Chisora (36-13, 23 knockouts), who has said that whatever comes next will be his final bout.

 Warren said: “Obviously for his fiftieth, he’s said it’s going to be his last, and he wants it to be a big, big fight.
 And he’s in a position where he’s the mandatory challenger for the title.”